| |

 Foundation, and the educational "100 Years of the National

-Matches exhibit at the CMP.
+Matches" exhibit at the CMP.

-The six yearly OGCA meetings are a
+The 6 bi-monthly OGCA meetings are a

 lively and active trading place of firearms - as well as ideas.